 Early Russian History From Rurik to Alexander II.

 A survey of Russian history from Kievan Rus’ to the Great Reforms of Alexander II.
 Emphasis on the development of Russia from scattered principalities to empire and the struggle for an identity between Europe and Asia.
 (Same as History 221.)
 Keller.

 Russia from the 1861 emancipation of the serfs to the present.
 Study of revolution and continuity throughout the modern period, with an emphasis on the multi-national character of the Russian/Soviet state.
 (Same as History 222.)
 Keller.

 Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.

 Readings of representative works with emphasis on major literary movements, cultural history, and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky and Tolstoy, as well as some critical materials.
+Not open to first year students.
 (Writing-intensive.)
 No knowledge of Russian required.
-(Same as Literature and Creative Writing 225.)
+(Same as Literature 225.)
 Maximum enrollment, 20.
 Bartle.

 Sex, Death and Revolution: Twentieth-Century Russian Art and Literature.

 Close analysis of major literary and artistic movements of the 20th century, with particular attention paid to the innovations of the avant-garde and the impact of the Bolshevik Revolution on the artistic imagination.
 Emphasis on the recurring theme of the fate of the individual in a mass society.
 No knowledge of Russian required.
 (Same as Literature 226.)